junxit/us-congress-bills-113/bill.md

   >     - **(A)** the outcome of all referred cases, including the rationale for the decision to take or not take an adverse action; and
   >     - **(B)** the administrative agreements entered into by the Government in order to resolve a suspension or debarment proceeding.
   >   - **(4)** *Timely referrals* The regulation shall provide procedures to strengthen timely referral of cases, including the role of the agency remedy coordination official (as required in section 7 of the SUSPEND Act).
+  >   - **(4)** *Timely referrals and processing of cases*
+  >     - **(A)** The regulation shall provide procedures to strengthen timely referrals of cases, including—
+  >       - **(i)** the role of the agency remedy coordination official to act upon cases brought to such official’s attention in a timely manner (as required in section 7 of the SUSPEND Act); and
+  >       - **(ii)** requirements for the Board or the agency suspension and debarment office to review the sufficiency of the information in the referred cases and to notify the agency remedy coordination official and cognizant Inspector General (if the case is originated from the Office of Inspector General) within 30 days after the initial referral date for any additional information if needed.
+  >     - **(B)** The regulation shall require all cases to be disposed of within 6 months after the initial referral date, unless the Chair of the Board or the agency suspension and debarment officer provides a written explanation and estimated timeline to the agency remedy coordination official and cognizant Inspector General (if the case is originated from the Office of Inspector General).
+Such written explanation shall be updated every 3 months until the final resolution of the case.
   >   - **(5)** *Consistent standards and procedures* The regulation shall provide procedures to ensure consistent standards and procedures that treat all alleged violators fairly and expeditiously, including small businesses with limited legal resources.
   >   - **(6)** *Repeated failure to perform* The regulation shall provide procedures to strengthen the identification and referral (for suspension or debarment consideration) of contractors and grantees that repeatedly fail to perform.
   >   - **(7)** *Contingency procedures* The regulation shall provide procedures for an expedited review process to handle contract or grant fraud in a non-traditional or time-sensitive environment, either in a military or non-military setting.